 Erase is executed one block at a time and initiated by a two-cycle command.
 A block erase setup is first written, followed by an block erase confirm.
-This command sequence requires appropriate sequencing and an address within the block to be erased (erase changes all block data to FFFFH).
+This command sequence requires appropriate sequencing and an address within the block to be erased (erase changes all block data to FFFFH/FFH).
 Block preconditioning, erase, and verify are handled internally by the WSM (invisible to the system).
 After the two-cycle block erase sequence is written, the device automatically outputs status register data when read (see Figure 6).
-The CPU can detect block erase completion by analyzing the status register bit SR.7.
+The CPU can detect block erase completion by analyzing the output data of the RY/BY# pin or status register bit SR.7.